Metropolis (1927 film): Filming

-Metropolis began principal photography on 22 May 1925 with an initial budget of 1.5 million ℛℳ.
+On 22 May 1925, Metropolis began principal photography with an initial budget of 1.5 million ℛℳ.
 Lang cast two unknowns with little film experience in the lead roles.
 Gustav Fröhlich (Freder) had worked in vaudeville and was originally employed as an extra on Metropolis before Thea von Harbou recommended him to Lang.
 Brigitte Helm (Maria) had been given a screen test by Lang after he met her on the set of Die Nibelungen, but would make her feature film debut with Metropolis.
 In the role of Joh Fredersen, Lang cast Alfred Abel, a noted stage and screen actor whom he had worked with on Dr. Mabuse the Gambler.
 Lang also cast his frequent collaborator Rudolph Klein-Rogge in the role of Rotwang.
 This was Klein-Rogge's fourth film with Lang, after Destiny, Dr. Mabuse the Gambler, and Die Nibelungen.

 Shooting of the film was a draining experience for the actors involved due to the demands that Lang placed on them.
 For the scene where the workers' city was flooded, Helm and 500 children from the poorest districts of Berlin had to work for 14 days in a pool of water that Lang intentionally kept at a low temperature.
 Lang would frequently demand numerous re-takes, and took two days to shoot a simple scene where Freder collapses at Maria's feet; by the time Lang was satisfied with the footage he had shot, actor Gustav Fröhlich found he could barely stand.
 Other anecdotes involve Lang's insistence on using real fire for the climactic scene where the false Maria is burnt at the stake (which resulted in Helm's dress catching fire), and his ordering extras to throw themselves towards powerful jets of water when filming the flooding of the workers' city.